kmille/linux-debugging/debugging-networking.md

 SYN AND SYN-ACK AND RST AND ICMP port unreachable
 >tcpdump -ni any '(tcp[tcpflags] == tcp-syn or tcp[13]=18) or tcp[13] &amp; 4!=0 or icmp[0] = 3'

-For outgoing connections use `tcpconnect` (of the bpf-tools) to get the process which is sending the packets.
-Or `ss tanp` or `netstat -tanp`.
+For outgoing connections use [tcpconnect](https://github.com/iovisor/bcc/blob/master/tools/tcpconnect_example.txt)to get the process which is sending the packets.
+Or `ss -tanp` or `netstat -tanp`.

 ### Debugging iptables